 We may take a “break” over the summer, but many teachers & studio owners also use this time to get ahead of the rush of a new semester.
 However, if you go, go, go all the time you run the risk of burning out before the rush even starts.
 How do you make the most of your summer planning while still taking a much-needed break?

 As I write this, I know many teachers are feeling burnt out this year.
 While moving online kept studios open, it also was a massive learning curve.
+And, even though we’ve had time to adjust … it still takes a lot of energy.
+Or, is that just me?

 If this is you, keep reading.
 I promise these 4 tips will be worth it.